jro31/jethro-codes/_articles/my-story.md

 I also like that there's nothing superficial with code.
 You are judged on the work that you produce, and it's there in black and white for everyone to see.
 There is no hiding from the truth.

-When you've worked in politically-driven workplaces, as I have in the past, you appreciate the sincerity of code.
+When you've worked in politically-driven workplaces, you appreciate the sincerity of code.

 On a grander scale, I had the belief when I started coding, that I was going to be able to have my cake and eat it too.
-That I would be able to live a lifestyle where I could live for the moment, working from anywhere in the world... having freedom.
-But that I would also be able to save for the future.
+That I would be able to live a lifestyle where I could live for the moment, working from anywhere in the world, having freedom, but that I would also be able to save for the future.

 I think that's what it really comes down to.